On Forward Sufficient Dimension Reduction for Categorical and Ordinal Responses: Conclusion

 \section{Conclusion}

-By imposing a multivariate canonical link function on the conditional mean, we are able to generalize OPG and MAVE to the Outer Product of Canonical Gradients (OPCG) and the Minimum Average Deviance Estimator (MADE), which can handle categorical and ordinal-categorical responses effectively.
-For ordinal-categorical responses, we derived an associated or-cat random vector, which has the Ad-Cat and inverse Ad-Cat link functions.
-We showed these links are canonical and that or-cat random vectors are a linear exponential family, meaning OPCG is applicable.
+By imposing multivariate link functions on the conditional mean, we generalize OPG and MAVE to the Outer Product of Canonical Gradients (OPCG) and the Multivariate Minimum Average Deviance Estimator (M-MADE), which can handle categorical and ordinal-categorical responses effectively.
+For ordinal-categorical responses, we derived an associated Or-Cat random vector, which has the Ad-Cat and inverse Ad-Cat link functions.
+We showed these links are canonical and that Or-Cat random vectors are a linear exponential family, meaning OPCG is applicable.
 The OPCG estimator can recover the central mean subspace exhaustively and consistently under some assumptions.
-We also introduce a k-fold k-means tuning procedure for tuning OPCG (and MADE) that performs reasonably well in our simulations and applications.
-Our simulations, categorical and ordinal-categorical analyses demonstrate the overall improvement of OPCG over OPG, especially in higher dimensions.
-The simulations demonstrate OPCG's improved efficiency from using a multivariate link instead of the pairwise or per-label suggestions in existing uni-variate extensions of OPG.
-These multivariate canonical link functions maybe be applied to other SDR methods, such as the gradient-based Kernel Dimension Reduction of \cite{fukumizu2014gradient}.
-The results of our applications also demonstrate that OPCG is comparable, and can outperform, conventional inverse regression methods.
+We also introduce a supervised k-means tuning procedure for determining the bandwidth for OPCG (and M-MADE) that performs reasonably well in our simulations and applications.
+Our simulations and data analyses demonstrate the overall improvement of OPCG over OPG, especially in higher dimensions.
+The simulations also demonstrate OPCG's improved efficiency from using a multivariate link instead of the pairwise or per-label suggestions in existing uni-variate extensions of OPG and MAVE.
+The results from our applications indicate that OPCG is comparable, and can outperform popular inverse regression methods such as SIR and DR. These multivariate link functions may be applied to other SDR methods, such as the gradient-based Kernel Dimension Reduction of \cite{fukumizu2014gradient}.